The major danger of being a Periphery Demographic

 Occasionally, if a genre becomes popular enough with the side fandom, a premise more or less exclusive to the original one is made just for them, naturally remedying any Selective Squicks ... for them, anyway.

 - Male Frontal Nudity, or any form of male nudity really, is the definitive example of this.
 On this very wiki, count just how many times this is counted as Fan Disservice.
 Did anyone actually ask female viewers their opinion about male nudity?
-No. Most denouncers of Male Frontal Nudity believe that it's gross pandering to gay males (as if that's a bad thing in and of itself), because apparently women only watch Chick Flicks and aren't interested in the male body.
+No. Most denouncers of Male Frontal Nudity believe that it's gross pandering to gay males, because apparently women only watch Chick Flicks and aren't interested in the male body.

 - Another case: Nudity of very young children isn't a big thing in Japan, so fans watching a children's anime like GaoGaiGar might not expect Mamoru arriving on Earth completely nude.

-- Likewise, many male viewers who think Girl on Girl Is Hot will quite vocally denounce its brother trope.
+- Likewise, many male viewers who think Girl on Girl Is Hot will quite vocally denounce its brother trope and the women who enjoy it.
 The reverse can obviously occur as well, but this is more likely to be reaction to percieved double standards, such as love scenes between two women being far more common and explicit than between men.

 - But Not Too Gay.
 Heterosexual couples can involve themselves in all manner of romantic and sexual scenes, but same-sex relationships tend to be downplayed in mainstream media.